-Also, keep in mind that your power consumption will often change on the weekend, during the weeks of holidays you have each year and the odd day off work here and there.
+Also, keep in mind that your power consumption will often change on the weekend, during the weeks of holidays you have each year and the odd day off from work here and there.

 One final point – keep an eye on the future.
 A surprisingly large number of people we speak to are getting solar now while they are employed, in preparation for retirement or in expectation of a baby, when the mum (or dad!) will be home all day using power.

 So how does this compare to the output of a solar power system?

 This is a 5kW system in March, turning on as the sun comes up and turning off again at around 7 pm.
 As an aside, one of the most important points from this image is the maximum output.
 A 5kW system almost never gets close to 5kW of output at any one time due to the angle and the orientation of the panels.
 This system has produced 959W in 15m, so around 3.8kWh in the middle of the day.
 This could be improved with sun tracking, however, the cost of installing and maintaining an array that follows the sun does not pay for the increase you will get in output.
 It is much cheaper to just get a few extra panels.